saylordotorg/course_bio308/Unit01.md

+---
+layout: default
+title: "BIO308: Marine Biology"
+course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Ocean Environment** <span id="1"></span> *While the ecology and community relationships of marine organisms are in some ways very similar to those of terrestrial organisms, species